 Milestone has also revamped the physics.
 Each bike category now has different lean speeds, creating the "most realistic two-wheel experience ever."

-New rider assists for brakes, cornering, and automatic steering and throttle will also make the experience more approachable for newcomers.
+New rider assists for braking, acceleration, and steering also make the experience more approachable for newcomers.

 Customisation

-A new Race Creator will also let you create custom races, choose motorcycle categories for AI opponents, and set rules.
+A new Race Creator also lets you create custom races, choose motorcycle categories for AI opponents, and set rules.
 There will also be extensive customisation options for bikes, suits, and helmets.

 Cross-play multiplayer

-Split-screen is also returning for the first time since RIDE 2.
+Split-screen also returns for the first time since RIDE 2.

 Bike and track list